Tusonic/Admin-Tools/README.md

 ## Mail Cown - muuuuuuuu

-## Snort- is an open-source, free and lightweight network intrusion detection system
+## Snort - is an open-source, free and lightweight network intrusion detection system

+## NextCloud - is a suite of client-server software for creating and using file hosting services